diginatu/nagome/docs/plugin.md

 To use stdin/out connection, set 'std' to 'method' in your plugin.yml.

 You can directly use standard input and output for JSON communication.
-Normal plugin can naturally use its stdin/out.
+Normal plugins can naturally use its stdin/out.
-Main plugin should execute Nagome and grab the stdin/out of it.
+The main plugin should execute Nagome and grab the stdin/out of it.

 ### TCP